Marketing Scrum Rundown: Did Agile Marketing Work for 9 Clouds?

 For marketing, the scrum methodology turned into agile marketing, something really embraced by inbound marketers.
 Think about it: agile marketing wouldn’t go over well in the stodgy, traditional world of outbound marketing.

-Because we're bendy inbound marketers, we were excited to try a marketing scrum.
-Here's how we really took the idea and put it to work for our team.
+As inbound marketers, we were excited to try a new concept of production.
+Here’s how we really took the idea and put it to work for our team.

 We decided to take a specific, complex project — eBook creation — and set a finite two-hour time limit for our team to finish.